 The quoted paragraph from Snow Software continues:

 “The fundamental change is that the open architecture of R/3, with the ability to employ third-party databases within the system, is giving way to a more specific database that you’ll require as part of the platform – SAP’s HANA.
-This is all being done with the promise of improved performance and scalability through in-memory databases.”
+This is all being done with the promise of improved performance and scalability through in-memory databases.” – Snow Software

-Well, the promise of the performance improvement is not analyzed by Snow Software’s article.
+Well, the promise of performance improvement is not analyzed by Snow Software’s article.
 But as HANA is an analytics database primarily, there is no evidence that an ERP system will run much faster on HANA due to software.
-Here it is essential to distinguish the software side and the hardware side of HANA.
+Here it is essential to distinguish between the software side and the hardware side of HANA.

 The quoted paragraph from Snow Software continues: